 For most calls, including the reporting of crimes and any incident requiring a prompt, but not urgent, response: phone 101.

-Our neighbourhood policing teams have moved into a new base in Thornbury.
-The PCs and PCSOs who patrol the town and surrounding villages now work out of an office in South Gloucestershire Council's buildings in Castle Street.
+The PCs and PCSOs who patrol the town and surrounding villages now work out of Thornbury Town Hall in the High Street.

-The current base is just an office and they do not have a public reception area, but they are still in Thornbury and would like to reassure us about that.
+The current base is an office with no public reception area, but they are still in Thornbury and would like to reassure us about that.

 My main role is to be on high visibility patrol, mainly on foot, but also sometimes on bicycle, helping to deter crime, reassuring members of the public and dealing with various areas of lower level crime and anti-social behaviour.

 My powers vary greatly, I deal with many issues like traffic offences, which include parking offences, issuing fixed penalty notices for anything from parking to throwing a firework.

 I talk to members of the public about any issues they may have and take action to deal with it, and if I can't help, I then pass it on to the appropriate authority.

 I visit community groups and schools, attend meetings and get to know as many people in the Thornbury area as possible.
 I aim to be a familiar friendly face who people of all ages can talk to, whilst still representing the Police Force.